 Everybody has (or should have) something that really makes them feel alive — some topic or calling that gets them unreasonably excited.
-At Singing Prairie Farm, that topic is “How much grass can a pig eat?”
+At Singing Pastures Farm, that topic is “How much grass can a pig eat?”

 I use the term “grass” loosely.
 By grass, I generally mean forages.
 (Many people do not realize it, but this loose definition is also applied to grassfed cows that are fed all manner of forages, including, but not limited to, clover, alfalfa, and broad-leaf forages.)